pbinkley/microcopying_1940/index.markdown

 taking the first two years of the project in which several hundred thousand facsimiles were made, I once made a calculation that those facsimiles cost about 24¢ apiece.
 I don't mean enlarged.
-I have to say that subject to some confusion because it included every facsimile: some of them were <span style="page" id="page104">[p.104]</span> photostats, some of them films, some of them were films that were enlarged at the same time, but the mixture of results in those first two experimental years, including the slow production as the project got under way, boiled down to about
+I have to say that subject to some confusion because it included every facsimile: some of them were <span class="page" id="page104">[p.104]</span> photostats, some of them films, some of them were films that were enlarged at the same time, but the mixture of results in those first two experimental years, including the slow production as the project got under way, boiled down to about